Skip to content

 1. Switch to the Overlays editor mode in the sidebar.

-3. Click-and-drag on the grid to paint cells, same interaction as zone painting.
-The stroke's action (paint or erase) is decided by the first cell you press on: if that cell already has the overlay, the stroke erases; otherwise it paints.
+3. Click and drag on the grid to paint cells, with the same interaction as zone painting.
+The first cell you press on sets the action for the whole stroke: if that cell already has the overlay, the stroke erases; otherwise it paints.

 4. Click the active overlay-type button again to exit paint mode.